 Rule 50.
 Form of Bills.
 All bills introduced shall be printed on the computerized bill preparation system of the Legislative Research Commission, and none otherwise prepared shall be accepted for introduction.
-Bills shall be offered as one original and four distinctly legible copies.
+Bills shall be offered as one original and three distinctly legible copies.
 The original shall be the official bill, and shall be retained by the Clerk for the use of the Senate until engrossed and sent to the House.
 A replacement original of a bill, generated pursuant to these Rules, shall thereafter be considered the original and official bill.
 One copy shall be used for committees.
-Two copies shall be for the use of the media and shall be given to a person designated by the media.
+One copy shall be retained for the use of legislative staff.
 One copy shall be provided to the Legislative Research Commission.
 All copies shall be backed with a protective cover as provided for this purpose by the Legislative Research Commission.
 The title of the bill, or a portion thereof, and the signature of the Senator introducing the bill shall be placed on each cover.